MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-workstations.md

 > To backup *Links*, *Downloads*, *Slides Shows*, and *Quick Launch*, you need to add to the registry location HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\Shell Folders for every user.

 The details of the registry entry are below.
-Please modify the value USERNAME according to your username of the client computer.
+Modify the value USERNAME according to your username of the client computer.

 - reg add "HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\Shell Folders"/v Links /t REG_SZ /d C:\Users\USERNAME\Links